 Office 365 also gives you some tools to manage the kind of content that gets shared in your group.

 Usage guidelines - You’ll be able to define usage guidelines for Office 365 Groups—to educate your users about best practices that help keep their groups effective and educate them on internal content policies.
-For an example see: Usage Guidelines for Microsoft Customers and Partners.

 Data classification - You’ll be able to create a customizable data classification system for Office 365 Groups that allows separation of groups by policy type (e.g., “unclassified,” “corporate confidential” or “top secret”).
 In this manner, your groups can exhibit the policies of other content in your organization.
 Extensible policy allows your organization to configure an endpoint that is called whenever a group is created or changed—and you can then implement your own policies for group creation or change.